Health and Safety

 Network of Contacts

 BCA operates more than a dozen student programs worldwide.
 All of our students receive wallet-size emergency cards with telephone numbers for contacting BCA staff on site.
-Additionally, students receive an International SOS card, a 24-hour emergency contact service that will assist students wherever they are.
+Additionally, students can download an On Call International card, a 24-hour emergency contact service that will assist students wherever they are, from their BCA online account after they have been accepted into a program.

 Awareness of Surroundings